Contrastive Decoding: Open-ended Text Generation as Optimization: Introduction

-Taking \cref{fig:fig1} as an example, the model places significant probability mass on previous tokens such as ``Hawaii'' and ``Honolulu'', leading to a highly repetitive continuation from greedy search; and nonsensical tokens such as ``Washington'' may be sampled, leading to an incoherent continuation.
+Taking \cref{fig:fig1} as an example, the expert model places significant probability mass on previous tokens such as ``Hawaii'' and ``Honolulu'', leading to a highly repetitive continuation from greedy search; and nonsensical tokens such as ``Washington'' may be sampled, leading to an incoherent continuation.
 A correct continuation ``1961'' is strongly preferred by contrastive decoding, despite only having a probability of 0.1, and the continuation includes more correct facts.
-This example suggests that contrastive decoding culminates in outputs that emphasize the best of the expert LM and remove its amateur tendencies.
-Moreover, we provide two more interpretations of contrastive decoding in \cref{sec:interpretation}, from both pragmatics and distinguishability perspectives.
+This example suggests that contrastive decoding generates outputs that emphasize the best of the expert LM and remove its amateur tendencies.
+Moreover, we provide a pragmatic interpretation of contrastive decoding in \cref{sec:interpretation}.

 Compared to recent training-based methods that improve generation quality such as unlikelihood training \cite{Welleck2020Neural} and contrastive learning \cite{Su2022ACF, An2022CoNTCN}, contrastive decoding requires zero additional training.
 We find that by simply contrasting two \emph{frozen} language models of different sizes, we are able to decode higher quality text than from the larger LM alone.
 Furthermore, we find that better performance is achieved when the scale difference between expert and amateur is larger (\cref{sec:ablation_size}).
 As a result, the optimal amateur model is also cheap to run and incurs very little inference time overhead.